 Acting Career Information: Becoming an Actor or Actress

-Learn how to become an actor.
-Research the education requirements, training information and experience required for starting a career in acting.
+Learn the steps for becoming an actor.
+Research the various education requirements, training information and experience required for starting a career in acting.

 The more experience an actor has, the more desirable he or she is to a director.
-While a degree is not typically required, bachelor's degree programs are available, particularly for those interested in acting on stage.
-The following table contains the main qualifications and requirements needed to become an actor or actress listed by the U.S. Bureau of Labor Statistics.
+While a degree is not typically required, bachelor's degree programs in drama and theater arts are available, particularly for those interested in acting on stage.
+The following table contains the main qualifications and requirements needed to become an actor or actress, as listed by the U.S. Bureau of Labor Statistics.

 |Degree Level||Bachelor's degree|